wangyu-/tinyfecVPN/README.md

 Note: the performance is mainly limited by the RS code lib.

 # Other
-For regulations consideration, there is currently an intended restriction at server side in the pre-released binary.
+For regulations consideration, there is currently an intended restriction at server side in the pre-released binaries.
 You cant use tinyFecVPN to access a third host directly.
 So,as a connection speed-up tool,when used alone,it only allows you to speed-up your connection to your server.You cant use it to bypass network firewalls directly.

 You can easily bypass this restriction by compiling the source code by yourself.